Karen O, Shirley Manson, Suki Waterhouse and Samuel L. Jackson join call to #StopExecutionsInIran

 Among those to speak out in the wake Amini’s death were Yungblud, Pearl Jam and Bebe Rexha.

 As of late last month, approximately 500 deaths had been associated with the ongoing demonstrations.
-Thousands more have been arrested, with 100 protestors at risk of execution (via Iran Human Rights).
+Thousands more have been arrested, with 100 protestors being at risk of execution at the time (via Iran Human Rights).

 “We’ve reached a point where we know this new generation of Iranian people want freedom and are taking control of their future like never before and the only thing we can do is keep that conversation going in new and vital ways,” Amirpour said of the new video and social media campaign.